RMTariant/OCT_MC/README.md

 musv: Possible scattering coeficients in the simulation in cm
 g: Current anisotropy
 gv: Possible anisotropy in the simulation
-cont_exist: Determines if a photon split will occures 0=no and 1=yes
+cont_exist: Determines if a photon will split and continue moving?
+0=no and 1=yes
 first_bias_done: Determines if a scaterred bias has occured yet =1 or not =0